timel0st/ppp-sdz/README.md

 # Usage
 QEMU with OVMF should be installed for running testing script, which runs after make

-For running on real hardware, write resulting hdd image to desirable drive with dd (e.g. removable USB drive), then set most boot priority to removable drive at BIOS settings and reboot
+For running on real hardware, write resulting hdd image to desirable drive with dd (e.g. removable USB drive), then set most boot priority to removable drive at BIOS settings and reboot.
+Secure boot also should be turned off

 ```sudo dd if=test.hdd of=/dev/sdb1/ bs=1M```